How To Remove Google Reviews

 Google reviews can make or break your business.
-Sadly, there are people who do leave negative or even downright mean Google reviews.
+Sadly, there are people who do leave negative or fake/false Google reviews.
 But what, if anything, can you do about it?

 Here we walk you through how to delete a Google review—or at least how to try.
 Google reviews are the internet’s “word-of-mouth,” influencing potential customers before they even visit your website or walk in your store.

 Ultimately, having both good and bad reviews on Google isn’t the end of the world.
-In fact, having a couple negative reviews mixed in with mostly positive reviews is a good thing—it shows that you are a real business and that you didn’t just beg your friends to say nice things about you.
+In fact, having a couple negative reviews mixed in with mostly positive ones is a good thing—it shows that you are a real business and that you didn’t just beg your friends to say nice things about you.
+Even the top-rated businesses in your area will have a small percentage of negative reviews.
+Sometimes you just can’t please everyone—and some things are out of your control.

 However, in the case of a truly nasty or possibly fake review, it’s worth it to do what you can to delete the Google review.

-How to Delete a Google Review of Your Business that is Bad
+How to Delete a Bad Google Review of Your Business

-Unfortunately, there isn’t a button that reads “delete Google review.”
+Unfortunately, there isn’t a big “delete” button.
 However, if you are the owner of the business that has received a bad review, there are different ways you can go about getting the review removed.

 Respond to the Review

-One of the first steps the business owner should take for how to delete a Google review is to respond to the reviewer who left the review.
+One of the first steps the business owner should take if they want to remove a Google review is to respond to the reviewer.
 Say the right thing, and the customer might choose to remove the Google review on their own.
 At the very least, you can mitigate the damage as other potential customers will get to see your side of the story and learn a bit about your customer relations skills.

-Here are 3 vital tips to keep in mind when responding to a negative review:
+Here are some tips to keep in mind when responding to a negative review:

 - Do not get defensive, and don’t make it personal